cnlohr/cnovr/README.md

 sudo apt-get install build-essential libgl1-mesa-dev
 `

+NEWER:
+ * Make newly added watches not apply?!?!
+ * Remove from list by tcctag

 NEW:
  * Make there be a backup mechanism for the crash handler to abort.